 “Huh, would you look at that, Milo,” I said to the dog.
 Once he hopped his front paws up on the window ledge, he started growling under his breath, probably trying to imagine what venison tasted like.
 “Look what’s in your yard, all walking around as if he owns it,” I said.

 Milo has chased after deer before, but he’s never gotten this close to one.
 I have no idea how dogs perceive different species of anything, let alone a deer, but my guess is that they get a scent of it first, look at it second and then tear off after it as if it’s a UPS driver who’s wearing twill shorts made out of bacon.
-It was probably just a big dog with antlers to Milo, so I waited until the deer loafed out to the edge of the yard before I let him outside.
+It was probably just a big dog with antlers to Milo, so I waited until the deer loafed out to the edge of the yard before I let the dog outside.

 Now, have you ever seen how those dogs in cartoons run in place while trying to get traction and then finally shoot off in a cloud of dust?
 That actually happens.
 Milo nearly left nail marks in the concrete as he built up speed before he rounded the corner of the porch and tore off after that deer.
 There was never any threat of him catching it, as the deer was able to get himself past the Invisible Fence with two bouncy leaps.
 Milo skidded to a halt, scuffed his paws a few times to let the buck know whose yard this was, and then came back inside.

-“Dammit,” he said.
+“Aw, nuts,” he said.
 “Almost had him.”
 I gave Milo a dog biscuit, which helped soothe his loss a little bit but he was still grumpy about this whole matter of the deer in his yard.

 Later that night, let’s say around 7:30 or so, I looked out the window after dinner and the same buck was back in the yard, under one of the birdfeeders, pecking away at the corn kernels I had tossed out for the turkeys.
 Yes, we also have turkeys—a male, a female and so far, only one turkey chick.
 Since they missed their dinner call, the deer had whatever was left after the squirrels and chipmunks had their dinner.